 Turkish police confront women activists who protested Erdogan’s decision

-Turkish police dispersed a women’s protest and detained a group of women who wanted to read a press release in protest against President Recep Tayyip Erdogan’s initiative to establish the first women’s university in the country.
+Police in Turkey broke up a protest by women and detained a group of women who wanted to read a news release against President Recep Tayyip Erdogan’s plan to build the country’s first university for women.

 Follow AsumeTech on